Maria Aurora von Spiegel

-Maria Aurora von Spiegel, born Fatima (1681 – fl 1733), also referred to as Fatime, Fatima Kariman or Fatima von Kariman, was the Ottoman Turkish mistress of Augustus II the Strong.
+Maria Aurora von Spiegel, born Fatima (born before 1686 – fl 1733), also referred to as Fatime, Fatima Kariman or Fatima von Kariman, was the Ottoman Turkish mistress of Augustus II the Strong of Poland and Lithuania.
 Fatima was one of the many Turkish captives during the Battle of Buda.
-She was brought to the royal courts of Europe, including Sweden, Poland, and Saxony, and trained as a lady-in-waiting.
+She was brought to the royal courts of Europe, including Sweden, Polish-Lithuanian Commonwealth, and Saxony, and trained as a lady-in-waiting.

 Life

 Early life

-While Maria Aurora was still a toddler she was captured by the Imperial army that took the slaves and property belonging to the Turks after the successful Imperial reconquest of Buda from the Ottoman Empire in 1686.
-The Swedish baron Alexander Erskin, then in Austrian service, took four women: Raziye (Roosia); Asiye (Eisia); Emine; and Fatma (Fatima).
-Fatima claimed to have been the wife of a mullah (a Muslim clergyman).
+Maria Aurora was captured by the imperial army that took the slaves and property belonging to the Turks after the successful Imperial reconquest of Buda from the Ottoman Empire after the Siege of Buda (1686) during the Great Turkish war.
+A Swede in Austrian service, Baron Alexander Erskin was given four female slaves as a part of his loot: Raziye (Roosia); Asiye (Eisia); Emine; and Fatma (Fatima).

+Fatima stated that she had been "married" to a "Muhammedan Priest" (referring to a mullah, a Muslim clergyman).
+This was possibly a euphemism for her having been a concubine of a mullah.

-Baron Erskin returned to Sweden with Philip Christoph von Königsmarck, and gave Fatima to Philip's sister, Countess Maria Aurora von Königsmarck.
-The four women were baptised in Stockholm on 7 November 1686 in the presence of the royal court.
-Crown Prince Charles and Aurora von Königsmarck stood as Fatima's godparents, and she was christened Maria Aurora after Maria Aurora von Königsmarck.
+Baron Erskin returned to Sweden with Philip Christoph von Königsmarck, and gave Fatima and the other captives to Philip's sister, Countess Maria Aurora von Königsmarck.
+If not before, they would have been automatically free upon arrival within Swedish borders, since Sweden had abolished slavery in 1335.

+The four women were baptised in Stockholm on 7 November 1686 at the royal court.
+Crown Prince Charles and Aurora von Königsmarck stood as Fatima's godparents, and she was christened Maria Aurora after the countess.

-She was taught etiquette and French and became a companion to Aurora von Königsmarck.
+She was taught etiquette and French and became a lady's companion to Aurora von Königsmarck.